Mount Rinjani volcano in Lombok

 Where To Stay Near the Sembalun Trailhead

-Sembalun, the other popular starting point for the Mount Rinjani trek, is located about 3 hours from Senggigi and offers a quieter, more remote atmosphere.
+Sembalun, the other popular starting point for the Mount Rinjani trek, especially if you’re aiming for the summit, is located about 3 hours from Senggigi and offers a quieter, more remote atmosphere.
 With stunning views of the surrounding mountains and rice fields, Sembalun is a great base to start your trek, offering a range of accommodation options from traditional cottages to guesthouses.

 What to Expect: Our Experience on the Mount Rinjani Trek